Isolated points on modular curves: Isolated points on curves of level 7

-The key step in determining the $j$-invariant of a non-cuspidal, non-CM isolated closed point on a modular curve of level 7 is knowledge of the possible images of mod 7 Galois representations of elliptic curves.
-In our case, this is determined in \cite{zywina2015}.
+The first step in the proof of Theorem \ref{thm:level_7:level_7_isolated_points} is to restrict the possible $j$-invariants of isolated points on the modular curves of level 7.
+As explained in Section \ref{sec:introduction:finding_isolated_points}, this is enabled by generalizations of the single-sink theorem, which give a link between the aforementioned problem and the problem of classifying images of mod-7 Galois representations of elliptic curves.
+In the case of elliptic curves over $\Q$, this is determined in \cite{zywina2015}.
 We summarize the relevant information in the following theorem.

-\begin{theorem}[{\cite[Theorem 1.5]{zywina2015}}] Let $E/\Q$ be an non-CM elliptic curve, and $\alpha : E[7] \to (\Z[7])^{2}$ be a level 7 structure on $E$.
+\begin{theorem}[{\cite[Theorem 1.5]{zywina2015}}] Let $E/\Q$ be a non-CM elliptic curve, and $\alpha : E[7] \to (\Z[7])^{2}$ be a level 7 structure on $E$.
 Then, the extended mod-7 Galois image $G_{E, \alpha}$ is conjugate to one of the following subgroups of $\GL{\Z[7]}$:

 Moreover, if $G_{E, \alpha}$ is conjugate to $G_{1}$, then $j(E) = \frac{3^{3} \cdot 5 \cdot 7^{5}}{2^{7}}$. \end{theorem}

 This classification allows us to prove the first part of Theorem \ref{thm:level_7:level_7_isolated_points}, as follows.